FabianRolfMatthiasNoll/MyMangaDB/README.md

 like Authors, a Description, what Volumes there are, The Bookcover, All the Genres etc without having to enter the data manually.

+# Disclaimer

+The Project will have downtimes but please dont worry i really want to create a working product but i am student and cant always work on it.

 #  About MyMangaDB

 Currently the Application will run with FastAPI as framework.
 For saving an managing the